-The whole repertoire of Zlatibor region national games could be classified to:
+The whole repertoire of Zlatibor region national dances and games could be classified as:

 - Horo games (ritual and amusing)